iMMUNE DYSREGULATION IN LYME DISEASE

 In most infections, the immune system activates, clears the threat, and then down-regulates.
 In some patients with Lyme disease, this resolution phase appears incomplete.

 Instead of returning fully to baseline, immune signaling may remain altered.
-This can result in ongoing inflammatory messaging, heightened sensitivity within the nervous system, and impaired physiologic regulation—despite the absence of clear markers of active infection.
+This can result in ongoing inflammatory messaging, heightened nervous system sensitivity, and impaired physiologic regulation—despite the absence of clear markers of active infection.

 What immune dysregulation means in Lyme disease

-Immune dysregulation in Lyme disease refers to impaired control of immune signaling rather than a single abnormal laboratory value or diagnosis.
+Immune dysregulation refers to impaired control of immune signaling rather than a single abnormal laboratory finding.

 Neuroinflammation and immune dysregulation

 The immune system and nervous system are tightly interconnected.
-Cytokines and immune mediators influence brain function, autonomic control, and pain processing.
+Cytokines influence brain function, sleep, cognition, and sensory processing.

-When immune signaling remains dysregulated, the brain may remain in a heightened or unstable state.
-This process—often referred to as neuroinflammation—can alter cognition, sleep, sensory processing, and autonomic balance.
+When immune signaling remains dysregulated, the brain may remain in a heightened or unstable state—commonly referred to as neuroinflammation.

 Immune-autonomic interaction

-Immune dysregulation also affects the autonomic nervous system, which regulates heart rate, blood pressure, digestion, temperature control, and sleep.
+Immune dysregulation also affects the autonomic nervous system, which regulates heart rate, blood pressure, digestion, and temperature control.

-This interaction helps explain overlap with autonomic dysfunction in Lyme disease, including fatigue, orthostatic symptoms, and exercise intolerance.
+This helps explain overlap with autonomic dysfunction, including fatigue, orthostatic symptoms, and exercise intolerance.

 Why symptoms fluctuate